email alerts

 Endnote 1

-As an example, below is a list of the "most characteristic" "highest quality" (most conservative) species of the classic Illinois black-soil prairie:
+As an example, below is a list of the "most characteristic" "highest quality" species of the classic Illinois black-soil prairie.
+These are the principal prairie species with a CC (Coefficient of Conservatism) with the highest ranking, a ten.

 Common Name